 Ethics of Competition

 Images entered in PCC Competitions are to be original artwork, conceived and exposed only by the photographer.
-This includes making any set-ups as well as any posing or arranging of the subject/model and lighting.
+Images made using another person’s posed or arranged subject, or another person’s flash or studio lighting arrangement are ineligible.

 1. Members in good standing are eligible to compete.
 Associate members are not eligible.